Why would you want to hire us?

-Brooks Schuelke has been handling civil litigation matters since 1995.
-Brooks has also written or edited articles about litigation issues.
+We also write and speak about the law.
+Brooks has written or edited a number of different articles and papers about litigation issues.
 In the last few years, Brooks has given numerous continuing education speeches to lawyers across the state (and country) on issues relating to lawyer ethics and uninsured/underinsured motorist claims.

 Brooks is also very active in the community.
 On the legal side, he has served on numerous Austin Young Lawyers Association, Austin Bar Association and Texas Young Lawyers Association public service committees.